lbugnion/ms-glossary/instructions/getting-started.md

 ### Commit

 When you edit the Synopsis, you will see the term `commit` coming up here and there.
 This is a technical term used in GitHub (a source control system used to manage the Glossary's files).
 For example `commit to the cloud` means "save your file to the cloud".
 This will allow us to see your changes.

+### Pull request

+Just like `Commit`, `Pull request` is a term used in the source control system GitHub, which we use to manage the files. `Submitting a pull request` means that you are sending your Synopsis to the team so that we can review it.

 ## What should you do first?